Once more, it is my honor to have been selected to the list of Upstate New York Super Lawyers for 2024.

 Read More

-Once more, it is my honor to have been selected to the list of Upstate New York Super Lawyers for 2023.
-The announcement was made in August 2023.
+Read MoreIt is with great honor I can say I have been selected to the list of Upstate New York Super Lawyers again for 2019.
+The announcement was just made.

 Read More